 Late papers are penalized at the rate of 1% per day, to a maximum deduction of 10% (one letter grade).
 Weekends count as one day.
+Late papers will be accepted until 4pm on the last day of classes.

 Extensions

 Students must contact the instructor directly regarding extensions.
 I grant extensions for the following reasons: technological failure (may be used only once), sick children/family crisis, illness or injury of student (with doctor's note), alien abduction (documentation required).
 Extensions are not open-ended; rather, we will agree on a new deadline, after which late penalties apply.